 All in all, this leads to the conclusion that the Curzon metric and its higher multipolar versions do not constitute proper black hole solutions since curvature singularities are found when approaching the vanishing redshift along some directions.
 They actually represent other kind of objects.
 For a further discussion of this issue, specially focused in the Curzon (monopolar) metric, see Appendix~\ref{App:Curzon}.

 \paragraph*{\textbf{Ring singularities as putative black holes.}}

-Consider the solution of the ALP to be that associated with an infinitely thin ring of matter located at $z=0$ and $r=r_{\rm ring}$, i.e. its distributional density is of the form $\rho(\boldsymbol{x}) = M_{\text{ring}} \delta (z) \delta( r -r_{\rm ring} )/2 \pi$.
+Consider the solution of the ALP associated with an infinitely thin ring of matter located at $z=0$ and $r=r_{\rm ring}$, i.e. a distributional density of the form $\rho(\boldsymbol{x}) = M_{\text{ring}} \delta (z) \delta( r -r_{\rm ring} )/2 \pi$.
 This solution is often called the Bach-Weyl ring and is reviewed in detail in Appendix~\ref{App:Rings}.
 Axisymmetry implies that the ring has constant linear density along its circumference.
 There are several pathological features of the geometry associated with this solution.

-First of all, close to the ring, the equipotential surfaces are toroids with smaller and smaller radii.
+First of all, as we approach the ring, the equipotential surfaces are toroids with smaller and smaller radii.
 This implies that they do not satisfy the hypotheses of Israel's theorem.
 It is easy to see that the area of these equipotential toroids goes to zero as they approach the source since the vector generating axisymmetry $\boldsymbol{m}$ degenerates: The norm of $\boldsymbol{m}$ is given by $r e^{U}$, and $r$ remains bounded whereas $e^{U}$ vanishes as $r \rightarrow r_{\rm ring}$.
 Thus, the area of the toroids also vanishes since it is proportional to $2 \pi$ times the norm of $\boldsymbol{m}$ times the integral in the additional direction.
 This by itself tells us that they cannot approach a proper black hole horizon (of finite well-defined area) as it was noticed by Geroch and Hartle~\cite{Geroch1982}, which led them to exclude this possibility as potential black hole configurations in the static-axisymmetric setup.

-An additional pathology of these geometries that we have analyzed is the behaviour of the Kretschmann scalar.
-The Kretschmanm scalar diverges at the ring itself as it is illustrated in Fig.~\ref{Fig:RingKretschmann}, leading to a singular geometry (which actually is of the naked-singularity type).
+An additional pathology of these geometries that we have analyzed is the behavior of the Kretschmann scalar.
+The Kretschmanm scalar diverges at the ring itself as it is illustrated in Fig.~\ref{Fig:RingKretschmann}, leading to a singular geometry (which is of the naked-singularity type).
 Thus, even though they are excluded from Israel's analysis by the assumption on the topology of constant redshift surfaces, we see that they cannot represent black holes with regular event horizons.
-This behaviour is generic of any singularity that is not located at the $z$-axis.
+This behavior is generic of any singularity that is not located at the $z$-axis.
 Thus, we now focus on singularities located exclusively in the $z$-axis.

 \paragraph*{\textbf{Schwarzschild black hole.}}